vinimeneses/ApiRestful/README.md

 # Spring Boot Restful Web Services

-This is a demo project for Spring Boot Restful Web Services.
+This is a project for Spring Boot Restful Web Services.

 ## Description